Eric Lomax: Early life

-Lomax was born in Edinburgh on 30 May 1919.
+Lomax was born in Edinburgh on 30 May 1919, son of John Lomax, of 11, Bedford Terrace, Portobello, Edinburgh, a Civil Service clerk and General Post Office manager, and Elizabeth, née Sutherland.
 He left the Royal High School, Edinburgh, aged 16, after entering a civil service competition and obtaining employment at the Post Office.
 On 8 April 1936, he became a sorting clerk and telegraphist in Edinburgh.
 On 10 March 1937, he was promoted to the clerical class.

 Military service

 In 1939, aged 20, Lomax joined the Royal Corps of Signals before World War II broke out.
 Following time in the 152nd Officer Cadet Training Unit, he was commissioned as a second lieutenant on 28 December 1940.
 He was given the service number 165340.
 He was a Royal Signals officer attached to the 5th Field Regiment, Royal Artillery.

 As a lieutenant, he was captured by the Japanese following the surrender of Singapore in February 1942.
-He, along with the other Far East Prisoners Of War (FEPOW), undertook a forced march to Changi Prison.
+He, along with the other Far East prisoners of war (FEPOW), undertook a forced march to Changi Prison.
 He was then taken to Kanchanaburi, Thailand and forced to build the Burma Railway.
 In 1943 he and five other prisoners were tortured by the Kempeitai and convicted of "anti-Japanese activities" after a clandestine radio was found in the camp.
 He was transferred to Outram Road Prison in Singapore for the remainder of the war.

 On 12 September 1946, it was gazetted that he had been mentioned in despatches "in recognition of gallant and distinguished services while [a Prisoner] of War".
 He was awarded the Efficiency Medal (Militia) in 1949 and was granted the honorary rank of captain.
 He retired from the Army in 1949.